Himanshu Malhotra

-Himanshu Ashok Malhotra (born on 2 April 1982); also credited as Himmanshoo A. Malhotra is an Indian actor who primarily works in Hindi films and television.
+Himanshu Ashok Malhotra (born 2 April 1982); also credited as Himmanshoo A. Malhotra is an Indian actor who primarily works in Hindi films and television.
 He is best known for his portrayal in the television series Bhagonwali – Baante Apni Taqdeer, Love Marriage Ya Arranged Marriage and Chikoo Ki Mummy Durr Kei, and the films Shershaah (2021) and Kesari Veer (2025).
 Malhotra won the dance reality show Nach Baliye 7 and later participated in stunt based reality show Fear Factor: Khatron Ke Khiladi 7.

 Early life

-Malhotra was born on 2 April 1982 in Delhi.
+Malhotra was born on 2 April 1982 in Delhi to Ashok Malhotra (d.
+2013) and Anju Malhotra.
 He has a younger brother Mohit Malhotra, who is also an actor.

 Career

 Debut and success in television (2004–2015)

 Himanshu Ashok Malhotra first came to limelight when he was selected to participate in Zee TV's India's Best Cinestars Ki Khoj in 2004, an all India talent hunt in acting and dance where he was amongst the top 6 contestants of the country.
 The actor is a popular face on Indian television as he has appeared in various shows like Hum Tum, Bindass Champ, Seven by Yashraj films, Shubh Kadam, Aap Ki Antara, Bhagonwali-Baante Apni Taqdeer, and Airlines.
 He was also seen in Sony's Love Marriage Ya Arranged Marriage as Anoop.
 Along with his recurring roles, he had special appearances in several shows like Star One's Horror Nights, Sony’s CID, Zee TV's Rab Se Sona Ishq, Yeh Hai Aashiqui on Bindass opposite Shivshakti Sachdev, Encounter on Sony TV and Fear Files on Zee TV.
 He also essayed an important role in Airlines on Star Plus.
 In 2015, He participated in Nach Baliye season 7 with his wife Amruta Khanvilkar and won the dance based reality show.
 He also joined the cast of Ek Nayi Ummeed Roshni as Dr. Sameer Purohit on Life Ok and acted as Milind Joshi in Star Plus’s famous show Chikoo Ki Mummy Durr Kei.